1. Select a discrete app icon.

 The hard truth about domestic violence

 - May 01, 2014

-Alarming statistics indicate that, as you read this short sentence, a woman has become the victim of assault.
+Alarming statistics indicate that, as you read this short sentence, a woman has become the victim of assault, most likely by someone they know.
 According to the Partnership Against Domestic Violence, every 9 seconds, another woman in the U.S. is beaten.

 Every nine seconds.

-It’s a sobering reality for one in four women in the U.S. will experience domestic violence in their lifetime, most frequently by someone they know.
+One in four women in the U.S. will be targeted by an abusive partner in their lifetime.
 Female victims most commonly first experience domestic violence between the ages of 18-24 (38.6%), followed by age 11-17 (22.4%), age 35-44 (6.8%) and age 45+ (2.5%).
 Almost one out of five or 16.3% of murder victims in the U.S. were killed by an intimate partner; women account for two out of three murder victims killed by an intimate partner.

 Violence against women occurs predominantly behind closed doors at home with most cases having never been reported to police.
 But that doesn’t mean the problem isn't visible and doesn't spill into future generations.
 Domestic violence is the third leading cause of homelessness among families with 50% of all women who are homeless reporting that domestic violence was the immediate cause of their homelessness, according to The National Center on Family Homelessness.